Catherine Peng

 A grumpy, squat guitar opens, choosing its few notes carefully, even haltingly, as if Harvey’s brain hadn’t quite given her fingers the right directions.
 Then comes a line as memorable, and surprising, as any in modern music.
 “Goddamn Europeans!”
 Harvey sings, stretching the first two syllables for biting emphasis.
 “Take me back to beautiful England!”
 Continental snobbishness, Parisian pretension be damned: Let us return to the land we know.

 The song, only two-and-a-third minutes, proceeds from there, and so does the album.
 The rest of “The Last Living Rose” is a gorgeous and deeply moving tribute to England — an England that no longer exists, but one whose legacy persists in its people’s culture and memory.
 Images fly here and there, coming quickly and disappearing just as fast: the fog rolling down over the mountains of Cumbria; the graveyards dotting the shore, watched over by the ghosts of sea-captains whose ships wallowed on the shoals; a lonely walk through a London at once Dickensian and Boschite; books ripped from monasteries’ shelves by the Vikings, or perhaps the Tudors.
-Through it all, through the damp and the grey, runs the River Thames, flowing way to its magnificent estuary — “glistening like gold, hastily sold for nothing — for nothing.”
+In a modern twist, one can imagine the echoes of these scenes while searching for the fastest payout online casino, where the rush of the digital age intersects with the timeless flow of the River Thames, flowing way to its magnificent estuary — “glistening like gold, hastily sold for nothing — for nothing.”

 Listen enough times and the wonder of this album floats to the surface.
 This is a work of staggering genius, buoyed by a deep sensuousness, something so far beyond the musical mainstream that only a truly remarkable artist could have conjured it.
 Harvey maintains a deep and effective connection with the visual element throughout her twelve songs: “The Glorious Land,” for instance, opens with a quiet and pure melody, until a trumpet’s hunting call breaks the calm, and you can almost see the dogs bounding forward through the brush.
 Her ghostlike wailing on the simply titled “England” evokes winds and clouds rolling over the ridgeline into the valley, injecting a sense of doom into a bright and sunny day among the heather.
 The darkly comic, that invaluable English quality, is present, too: “What if I take my problems to the United Nations?” is the repeated refrain in “The Words That Maketh Murder,” and one of the funniest lines ever given a melody.
 “Let England Shake,” then, is a maelstrom of culture, of images, of heritage and inheritance.
 Harvey reaches into the deep wellspring of Englishness and pulls out whatever she finds, like a hoarder rummaging through her house’s vast stores.